18mr/documentation/call-tool.md

 ### Create a new folder

-On your local machine, reate a new folder.
-Name it what you want the slug to be in the URL, like ``chu-callscript``.
+On your local machine, create a new folder in the main directory, ``action``.
+Name it something descriptive, preferably what you want the slug to be in the URL, like ``chu-callscript``.
 Create a new file in that folder called ``index.md``.
 This tells Jekyll to generate a static page (i.e., not a "blog entry").

 ### Add your content

-Your thank you page's [front matter](https://github.com/18mr/documentation/blob/master/action-network.md#create-front-matter) is more simple than a petition page's:
+Your thank you page's [Front Matter](https://github.com/18mr/documentation/blob/master/action-network.md#create-front-matter) is more simple than a petition page's:

     ---
     layout: petition-page